eclipse/epsilon/examples/org.eclipse.epsilon.examples.eol.dap/README.md

 * From Eclipse, using the [LSP4E](https://github.com/eclipse/lsp4e) tools: details are provided below.
 * From VS Code, using its built-in support for DAP: details are provided in the [README of the Gradle project](epsilon/README.md).

-## Starting an Epsilon script with remote debugging
+## Starting an Epsilon script from a local file, with remote debugging

 Currently, the Debug Adapter support is attach-based.
 We expect users to set up the Epsilon script with the appropriate models and configuration, and then hand it over to the Epsilon DAP server for remote debugging.